saltastroops/data-archive-database/model.md

 --- | --- | --- | ---
 collection | the name of the data collection this observation belongs to | "SALT" | "SAAO" observationID | the collection-specific identifier for this observation | See below |
-metaRelease | timestamp after which metadata for the observation instance is public | the date after which the data is public | type | the type of observation (FITS OBSTYPE keyword); usually OBJECT for intent = science | FITS OBSTYPE keyword |
+observationGroup | identifier for the group of observations to which this observation belongs | block visit id metaRelease | timestamp after which metadata for the observation instance is public | the date after which the data is public | type | the type of observation (FITS OBSTYPE keyword); usually OBJECT for intent = science | FITS OBSTYPE keyword |
 intent | the intent of the original observer in acquiring this data, such as "SCIENCE" or "ARC" | See below |